Now that you know a little more about encrypted folders, I would like to walk through the 2-step process of creating them. Read on to learn more!

 As the encrypted folder is being created, a key will be downloaded.
 You should save this key in a secure location that IS NOT within the encrypted folder being created.
 You will need this key should you forget your passphrase.
 If you forget your passphrase and lose your key, you will not be able to mount your encrypted share.

 The above information might seem like a “duh,” but I cannot stress it enough primarily because the question becomes where to store this key.
 While everyone’s answer to this question may be different, be sure to spend some time considering it.
 Possible options include:

 - An offline storage device such as a USB key

-Saving the key on the Synology device it was created on whether in the encrypted folder or not would not be recommended.
-In addition, saving on a public cloud facing storage solution would offer another attack vector on your data.
+Saving the key on the Synology device, it was created on whether in the encrypted folder or not, would be recommended.
+In addition, saving on a public cloud-facing storage solution would offer another attack vector on your data.

 As you can see, creating an encrypted folder on Synology is simple, especially if you know the specifications of the feature beforehand.
 The most important thing, in my opinion, is ensuring the downloaded encryption key is stored in a safe location.